Your guide to claiming deductions on your tax return

 Expenses cannot be private in nature

-Examples of this would be travel to and from work, meals during the work day, parking at work, and work related clothing that does not meet the ATO’s strict requirements (even if it is a clothing standard imposed by your employer).
-Of course there are always exceptions to these rules, as long as we can meet the ATO requirements!
+Examples of this would be travel to and from work, meals during the workday and parking at work.
+Another example is work-related clothing that does not meet the Australian Taxation Office’s (ATO) strict requirements (even if it is a clothing standard imposed by your employer).
+Of course, there are always exceptions to these rules, as long as we can meet the ATO requirements.

 You must have proof of the expenses

-In most cases, deductibility is determined by the date of purchase, not the payment date.
-The last few days of the financial year are the perfect time to stock up on tools, stationery and other items that you will use quickly in the new year and get a tax deduction straight away, even if you don’t pay for them straight away.
+Quick Tip: In most cases, deductibility is determined by the date of purchase, not the payment date.
+The last few days of the financial year are the perfect time to stock up on tools, stationery and other items that you’ll use quickly in the new year and get a tax deduction straight away, even if you don’t pay for them straight away.

 You must keep the receipts

 The period of time that you need to keep you receipts all depends on the type of expense.
-For many items the receipt needs to be kept for 5 years, and some taxpayers can reduce this if they meet the ATO requirements.
+For many items, the receipt needs to be kept for five years, and some taxpayers can reduce this if they meet the ATO requirements.